Chris-Sharpe/quiz/newyear.md

 1. The Great British Bake Off: "Blind baking" is a technique used to avoid what dreaded failure in a pie or tart? - **Soggy bottom**
 1. Forged In Fire: What part of a sword is the "tang"? - **Back of the blade that goes into the handle**
 1. The Great British Sewing Bee: What is the name of the type of stitch that wraps over the edge of the cloth? - **Overlock**
-1. Kirstie's Handmade Christmas: What is "kirigami"? - **Japanese paper cutting**
-1. RuPaul's Drag Race: Giving someone a bitchy, backhanded insult is known as "throwing what"? - **Shade**
+1. RuPaul's Drag Race: Giving someone a mean, backhanded insult is known as "throwing what"? - **Shade**

 ## Round 3 - Films
 11. In the final Harry Potter films, the group search for three magical items to help them defeat Voldemort; a wand, a cloak, and a stone.
 Altogether, what are these items known as? - **The Deathly Hallows**